GeorgeBaltzakis/Electricity-Load-Analysis/README.md

 # Electricity Load Analysis

-Sure, here's a LinkedIn project description for your electricity load analysis project:

-🔌 **Electricity Load Analysis**

 In my recent project, I embarked on a fascinating journey to analyze and predict electricity consumption patterns.
 Using Python and a diverse set of data science and machine learning tools, I dove deep into the world of energy data to extract insights and make accurate forecasts.

 📊 **Data Preparation and Exploration**